Azure/azure-sdk-for-net/sdk/synapse/Azure.Analytics.Synapse.ManagedPrivateEndpoints/README.md

 With a `ManagedPrivateEndpointClient` you can get private endpoints from the workspace, create new private endpoint and delete private endpoints.

 ## Examples
-The Azure.Analytics.Synapse.ManagedVirtualNetwork package supports synchronous and asynchronous APIs.
+The Azure.Analytics.Synapse.ManagedPrivateEndpoints package supports synchronous and asynchronous APIs.
 The following section covers some of the most common Azure Synapse Analytics monitoring related tasks:

 ### Private endpoints examples
 * [Create a private endpoint](#create-a-private-endpoint)